The article was initially published at cchacin.github.io

-- We are still coupled to the interface’s name:
+- We are still coupling the test to the interface’s name:

-- We are still coupled to the method name:
+- We are still coupling the test to the method name:

-TodoProvider implementation and we can do the same in our tests without using a mocking framework.
-But, we are paying a price: Verbosity, the mocking framework removes the need for implementing every single method from the interfaces.
+TodoProviderimplementation, and we can do the same in our tests without using a mocking framework.
+But, we are paying the price: Verbosity, the mocking framework removes the need for implementing every single method from the interfaces.

-In the next article, we are going to see how to remove that verbosity from our tests and also how can we end up with an even better design.
+In the next article, let’s remove the verbosity from the tests and write an even better design.

 Stay tuned for more posts like this.